spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/deploy-pcg.md

 ---
-sidebar_label: "Deploy a PCG"
+sidebar_label: "Deploy a PCG with Palette CLI"
 title: "Deploy a PCG"
 description: "Learn how to deploy a Private Cloud Gateway (PCG) to support Palette or VerteX deployments."
 hide_table_of_contents: false
 tags: ["pcg"]
 ---

-import VMwarePermissions from "../../../enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md";

 You can install a Private Cloud Gateway (PCG) on a Linux server to support Palette or VerteX deployments.
 Use the Palette CLI to install the PCG if you are targeting a VMware vSphere environment, MAAS, or OpenStack.
 All other